 For navigating in complex scripts, you can tap the name of the script at the top of the screen, to get a popup of all functions, classes, and methods.
-This is also where you can rename a file.
+You can also rename files from this popup.

 You can connect a Bluetooth keyboards to your iOS device from the system preferences.
-Pythonista supports all the common keyboard shortcuts and a few additional ones.
+Pythonista supports all the common keyboard shortcuts for text editing, and a few additional ones.

 Common keyboard shortcuts (these work in all text areas on iOS):

 You can also view the list of available keyboard shortcuts by pressing and holding the Cmd key.
 Note that some shortcuts only work when the editor has keyboard focus.

 Pythonista includes an app extension that allows you to run Python scripts from within other apps.
 The extension is invoked from the iOS share sheet that is available in many apps.

 Before using the extension for the first time, you need to enable it.
 To do this, tap the “More” button at the bottom of the share sheet, then turn on the switch for “Run Pythonista Script”.